 At the University of Alabama, Dr. Paul Allison has helped lead an effort to manufacture 3D printed PPE as part of a partnership between the College of Engineering and the STEM Path to the MBA Program.
 The Cube, which is the makerspace for the College of Engineering, is capable of producing over 1,000 face masks for local hospitals.

-Under SERDP, Dr. Allison is developing a transformative hybrid solid-state additive manufacturing process, Additive Friction Stir Deposition (AFS-Deposition), that recycles metal waste to manufacture and repair components at a forward operating base (FOB) ( Project Webpage).
+Under SERDP, Dr. Allison is developing a transformative hybrid solid-state additive manufacturing process, Additive Friction Stir Deposition (AFS-Deposition), that recycles metal waste to manufacture and repair components at a forward operating base (FOB) ( Project Overview).
 Two FOB waste streams provide chips and metal strips for AFS-Deposition.
 The project team is analyzing the influence of scrap metal waste on the microstructural evolution of solid-state additive manufactured components.

 When the University of Alabama set up shop to produce face masks, Dr. Allison reached out to another SERDP Principal Investigator, Dr. Prabhat Krishnaswamy, to collaborate on extra materials to use for the 3D printing machines.
 Dr. Krishnaswamy is working with SERDP on a similar project to conduct applied research that will improve the development of an innovative agile manufacturing plant for onsite fabrication of recycled thermoplastic products at FOBs.
 The project focuses on using reclaimed PET (rPET) (polyethylene terephthalate) and PE (polyethylene), a significant portion of the plastic in FOB waste streams, to manufacture products.